 You’ll also want to keep your camera ready to shoot floating ice formations and icebergs, abandoned whaling stations, mountainous landscapes, sea kayakers, and the most epic selfie of your life!

-Discovery co-founder Ken Kaminesky will be leading this scouting expedition and he’s looking forward to sharing this incredible voyage with the nine lucky guests that will be joining him.
+Discovery co-founder Ken Kaminesky will be leading this Antarctica expedition along with several world-class photographers and they are all looking forward to sharing this wonderful voyage with the lucky guests that will be joining them.
 You’ll have ample time on board the ship to discuss photography, learn post-processing techniques, and get images critiqued all in a private setting.

-Out in the field, Ken will be with you photographing side by side, capturing stills and video for Discovery.
-Photography aside, we expect you’ll have the time of your life on this scouting expedition.
+Out in the field, Ken and his team of pro photographers will be with you photographing side by side and working with you to capture the best images possible.
+Photography aside, we expect you’ll have the time of your life on this incredible expedition.
 Traveling with us means there will be lots of laughs, interesting stories, delicious meals, and fun-filled adventures where you’ll be treated like family and will leave with new lifelong friends and cherished memories.

 Your ULTIMATE Bucket List Destination

 - Day 3-6All Aboard!